ubio/node-framework/docs/metrics.md

 1. bind `Metrics` to self in singleton scope
 2. bind that instance to `MetricsRegistry` which is used to aggregate mutliple registries (including the global registry)

-Finally, for observing the metrics in your classes, simply `@inject(Metric)` and start using the counters, gauges and histograms you have defined.
+Finally, for observing the metrics in your classes, simply `@dep() metrics: Metrics` and start using the counters, gauges and histograms you have defined.

 ### Global metrics